 Ike Heard, Sr., grew up in Hattiesburg, Mississippi.
 He went off to college at Hampton Institute in Virginia.
 Best-known for its early role in educating the famed African American leader Booker T. Washington, it ranked among the top black colleges in the nation for training engineers.
 Heard enrolled in the Division of Trades and Industries with a major in Building Construction.

-After graduation in the late 1940s, he joined Douglas Aircraft as an engineer.
+In the late 1950s he joined Douglas Aircraft as an engineer.
 Douglas Aircraft was one of the nation’s major defense contractors.
-When President Franklin Roosevelt signed Executive Order 8802 in 1941, setting “the policy of the United States that there shall be no discrimination in the employment of workers in … government because of race…,” Douglas moved actively to recruit African Americans.
+When President Franklin Roosevelt had signed Executive Order 8802 in 1941, setting “the policy of the United States that there shall be no discrimination in the employment of workers in … government because of race…,” Douglas had moved actively to recruit African Americans.
 The first hire was in the engineering department.
 Within two years, writes scholar Stephanie Capparell, “aircraft factories reported having gone from just a handful of blacks on the payroll to having twelve thousand.”

-Douglas Aircraft sent engineer Heard to Charlotte.
-The company had just taken over a sprawling factory on Charlotte’s Stateville Avenue, built in the 1920s as an automobile assembly plant by Henry Ford, then expanded during World War II as an Army Quartermaster depot.
-Bought and enlarged by Douglas Aircraft, the Charlotte Army Missile Plant (CAMP) as it became known, began turning out Nike Ajax missiles in 1956.
+In Charlotte, Douglas Aircraft had taken over a sprawling factory on Charlotte’s Stateville Avenue, built in the 1920s as an automobile assembly plant by Henry Ford, then expanded during World War II as an Army Quartermaster depot.
+Now operated and enlarged by Douglas Aircraft, the Charlotte Army Missile Plant (CAMP) as it became known, began turning out Nike Ajax missiles in 1956.
 Two years later it debuted the Nike Hercules missile.
 The Hercules became an essential weapon in the Cold War, with 145 missile batteries constructed by the U.S. and more by allies around the globe.
 The Charlotte plant was the only production site for Hercules Nike missiles, active from 1958 to 1965.

-As the Charlotte Army Missile Plant wound down its production, Mr. Heard moved to the Charlotte Planning Commission where he served until 1975.
+As the Charlotte Army Missile Plant wound down its production, Mr. Heard joined Charlotte-based J.N.
+Pease Architecture and Engineering as a draftsman and specification writer.
+He subsequently moved to the Charlotte Planning Commission where he served until 1975.
 He then signed on with the city’s Community Development Office.
 The agency had been created at the end of the 1960s as a successor to Urban Renewal.
 Under the cluster of grant programs known as Urban Renewal, the federal government had underwritten the demolition of vast areas of America cities.
 The work professed noble aims — wiping out substandard housing — but in practice it destroyed thousands of African American neighborhoods including the Brooklyn and Greenville districts in Charlotte.
 Under President Richard Nixon, the U.S. ended Urban Renewal and instead offered Community Development Block Grants.
 CDBG regulations required public hearings and extensive local input, a new idea in America, and they encouraged investments in infrastructure that would strengthen rather than demolish existing neighborhoods.
-Isaac Heard was the highest ranking African American in Charlotte’s Community Development Office for decades until retirement in the 1990s [check this].
+Isaac Heard was one of the few African Americans on-staff in Charlotte’s Community Development Office, a vital voice as the office worked to heal the mistakes of Urban Renewal.
+Late in life he went back to the private sector, becoming a specifications specialist with Charlotte architects Clark, Tribble, Harris, and Li.
+He also served as President of the Construction Specifications Institute (CSI) chapter in Charlotte.

 * * *